 4.2.9 Minimize photosensitive seizure triggers

-Where ICT provides visual modes of operation, some users need ICT to provide at least one mode of operation that minimizes the potential for triggering photosensitive seizures.
+Where ICT provides visual modes of operation, some users need the ICT to provide at least one mode of operation that minimizes the potential for triggering photosensitive seizures.

 NOTE: Limiting the area and number of flashes per second may contribute towards meeting this clause.

-4.2.10 Usage with limited cognition
+4.2.10 Usage with limited cognition, language or learning

-Some users will need the ICT to provide features that make it simpler and easier to use.
+Some users will need the ICT to provide features and/or presentation that makes it simpler and easier to understand, operate and use.

-NOTE 1: This clause is intended to include the needs of persons with limited cognitive, language and learning abilities.

-NOTE 2: Adjustable timings, error indication and suggestion, and a logical focus order are examples of design features that may contribute towards meeting this clause.
+NOTE 1: Adjustable timings, error indication and suggestion, and a logical focus order are examples of design features that may contribute towards meeting this clause.

+NOTE 2: Providing an audio output of the text is an example of providing support for people with limited reading abilities.

+NOTE 3: Providing spelling aid and word prediction of the text is an example of providing support for people with limited writing abilities.

+NOTE 4: Interaction with content can be made easier, and less prone to errors, by presenting tasks in steps that are easy to follow.

 4.2.11 Privacy

-Where ICT provides features that are provided for accessibility, some users will need their privacy to be maintained when using those ICT features that are provided for accessibility.
+Where ICT provides features are provided for accessibility, users of these features will need their privacy to be maintained at the same level as other users.

 NOTE: Enabling the connection of personal headsets for private listening, not providing a spoken version of characters being masked and enabling user control of legal, financial and personal data are examples of design features that may contribute towards meeting this clause.

 5 Generic requirements